nextcloud/docker/README.md

 - `/var/www/html/data` the actual data of your Nextcloud
 - `/var/www/html/theming` theming/branding

-And if you use an external database you need the following folders on your database container:
+And if you use an external database you need the following folder on your database container:

-Mysql / MariaDB:
-- `/var/lib/mysql` database files
+- `/var/lib/mysql` MySQL / MariaDB

-PostegreSQL:
-- `db:/var/lib/postresql/data` database files
+- `/var/lib/postresql/data` PostegreSQL

 To get access to your data for backups or migration you can use named docker volumes or mount host folders: